johann-solo/oliveandmango.github.io/site/content/blog/2017-12-16-chocolate-mint-crinkle-cookies.md

 * Process them in a food processor until they are bread crumb.
 <br>

-\* You can also used the bottle kind of related red pepper too.
+\* You can also used the bottle kind of roasted red pepper too.
 Either works well but the roasted ones usually have a nice smokier flavour that they add to the dish.
 <br>
 <br>
 ![Creamy Vegan Sundried Tomato Baked Pasta](/images/uploads/2017_12_17_creamy_vegan_sundried_tomato_baked_pasta_10.jpg)